vectorgrp/sil-kit-adapters-qemu/chardev/README.md

                                                 <  toChardev  <
 ```

-Please note that you can compile and run the demos on Windows even if QEMU is running in WSL.
+**Note:** You can compile and run the demos on Windows even if QEMU is running in WSL.

-### Observing and/or testing the echo demo with CANoe

-You need to use CANoe 17 SP3 or newer.
+### Observing and/or testing the echo demo with CANoe (CANoe 17 SP3 or newer)

-Before you can connect CANoe to the SIL Kit network you should adapt the RegistryUri in /chardev/demos/SilKitConfig_CANoe.silkit.yaml to the IP address of your system where your sil-kit-registry is running (in case of a WSL2 Ubuntu image e.g. the IP address of Eth0).
+Before you can connect CANoe to the SIL Kit network you should adapt the `RegistryUri` in `./chardev/demos/SilKitConfig_CANoe.silkit.yaml` to the IP address of your system where your sil-kit-registry is running (in case of a WSL2 Ubuntu image e.g. the IP address of Eth0).
 The configuration file is referenced by both following CANoe use cases (Desktop Edition and Server Edition).

 CANoe's Publisher/Subscriber counterpart are Distributed Objects.
 By nature, they are meant to convey their state to and from
 CANoe, but not simultaneously.
 Therefore, this CANoe demo will contain 2 such objects in order to demonstrate the